tstockwell/TermSatNet/README.md

     MiniC uses an extended version of equality saturation to compute all the cofactors  in an expression and thier possible substitutions.

-    > [Here](), it is shown that MiniC can compute all the cofactors in an expression in a polynomially-limited # of steps.
+    > The [MiniC equivalent to resolution](MiniC) can compute all the cofactors in an expression in a polynomially-limited # of steps.

 - **C SAT**
     A SAT solver built with MiniC.